fdemusso/EmailOrganizer/README.md

 ## 📝 License

-This project is distributed under the MIT License.
+This project is distributed under the Apache License 2.0.
 See the `LICENSE` file for more details.

 ## 🙏 Acknowledgments